-Prior work [5, 8] showed that characterizing the class of mappings that can be composed is very difficult, even when no outer joins, unions, or difference operators are present in the mapping constraints.
-In this section we make a first attempt to explore experimentally the boundaries of mappings that can be composed.
+Prior work [4,7] showed that characterizing the class of mappings that can be composed is very difficult, even when no outer joins, unions, or difference operators are present in the mapping constraints.
+In this section we make a first attempt to systematically explore the boundaries of mappings that can be composed.
 Ultimately, our goal is to develop a mapping composition benchmark that can be used to compare competing implementations of mapping composition.
 The experiments that we report on could form a part of such a benchmark.
-Due to space limitations we focus on the key results; a more detailed discussion is in [2].